ggldnl/Procedural-Expression-Library/README.md

 }
 ```

-The `interpolation_occurring` flag signals the main loop that an animation is occurring, while the `mirror_left` flag is self explainatory.
+The `interpolation_occurring` flag signals the main loop that an animation is occurring when the method is called, while the `mirror_left` flag is self explainatory.
 By default if we define only one eye for an expression, this will be the left eye and will then be mirrored to produce the right one.

 The underlying logic can of course be more complex:
 ```cpp